karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 #### Set password and set up roles

+In this section you will set users (roles in the postgres jargon) and passwords.
+Remember to note these roles and passwords, and then the next section outlines how to store them.

 Other posts following this, build on the assumption that the db cluster 'postgres' is your production db, and that you have two (2) users: the default user ('yourUser'), and a production user ('prodUser').
 There is no problem in doing it in other ways, following the suggestions might just make it easier to remember.

 Assuming that you are going to use the db cluster 'postgres' for you production, start <span class='terminalapp'>psql</span> for the 'postgres' db cluster at the <span class='app'>Terminal</span> prompt: